PAGE – Supported Organizations

 The White Paper published by the International Confederation of Agricultural Credit (CICA) in November is intended to contribute to the Sustainable Development Goals for more resilient agriculture that is better protected against climate hazards.

-Since its creation in 1950, the International Confederation of Agricultural Credit (CICA) has held an annual Congress, now known as the Meetings.
-This provides an opportunity for the leaders of the Confederation's member banking and financial institutions to present research and discuss topics of common interest.
+Since its creation in 1950, the International Confederation of Agricultural Credit (CICA) has organized an annual Congress, now called the Meetings.
+This provides an opportunity for the leaders of the Confederation's member banking and financial institutions to present studies and discuss topics of common interest.

 These meetings take place on all continents in order to offer members an opening to other countries and agricultural, banking and cultural realities.